DamirSvrtan/damirsvrtan.github.io-old-octopress/source/_posts/2014-11-30-use-rails-app-templates.markdown

 Once the basic application generating is done, the generator will start executing the given template.
 Besides writting plain Ruby, you can use [Thor](https://github.com/erikhuda/thor/wiki/Getting-Started) methods (Rails generators also use Thor) to write more readable and expressive code.
 Methods such as `ask?`, `add_file`, `copy_file`, and `run` come in quite handy with scripts like these.

-Since i don't need as much stuff as most agencies to get started, a [simple script with merely 100 lines of code](https://gist.github.com/DamirSvrtan/28a28e50d639b9445bbc) is totally sufficient for me.
+Since i don't need as much stuff as most agencies to get started, a [simple script with merely 100 lines of code hosted on gist.github.io](https://gist.github.com/DamirSvrtan/28a28e50d639b9445bbc) is totally sufficient for me.

 I create my projects with this command ('-m' is short for '--template' ):